-4.2 Groundwater Flow Monitoring 2023
+4.2 Groundwater Flow Monitoring 2024

-Static water levels from select monitoring locations were measured in June and September 2023, and are summarized in Appendix G. Overburden ground water flow patterns are provided in Figures 3a and 4a for the June and September sampling events respectively.
-Bedrock ground water flow patterns are provided in Figures 3b and 4b for the June and September sampling events respectively.
+Static water levels from select monitoring locations were measured in July and November 2024, and are summarized in Appendix G. Overburden ground water flow patterns are provided in Figures 3a and 4a for the July and November sampling events respectively.
+Bedrock ground water flow patterns are provided in Figures 3b and 4b for the July and November sampling events respectively.

-In 2023, the interpreted groundwater flow at the site was interpreted to be consistent with historical results, as groundwater was interpreted to flow generally to the northeast with a minor component of flow to the southeast of the CAZ boundary.
+In 2024, the interpreted groundwater flow at the site was interpreted to be consistent with historical results, as groundwater was interpreted to flow generally to the northeast with a minor component of flow to the southeast.